top of page

 The logical part of your brain loves the calories-in/calories-out model because it’s a simple way to get to a clear-cut goal.
 The problem is it lures you into believing that’s the only way that will work.
 Using your whole person can seem more complicated, but when you know how each part helps your brain do its job, you’ll realize this is the easier way to be healthy.

-The calories-in/calories-out model has turned food into categories based on the calorie density, protein, carbs, and fats.
+The calories-in/calories-out model has turned food into categories based on calorie density, protein, carbs, and fats.
 It has turned exercise into ‘good for weight loss’ or ‘not worth your time’ based on how many calories you (supposedly) burn per minute and what area of the body it ‘works’ on.

 This over-simplified idea about how to eat and how to exercise to lose weight disconnects you from your body.
 Trying to eat fewer calories and burn more calories means you have to ignore what your body is telling you about hunger, pain, and fatigue.
 The ‘battle’ between your body and brain is further supported by media images of people working hard to lose weight, flaunting the changes in before and after pictures.
 These give the illusion that you can get ‘quick’ results if you work hard, and the ‘after’ picture is the end of the story.